globus/automation-examples/README.md

 ```
 * **Recursive Index Files (only applies to HTML)**
     * By default, the script generates a single `index.html` file that lists all of the files and directories, but it is possible to change this behavior by ussing the `--recursive` flag.
 This flag tells the script to create multiple (smaller) `index.html` files instead of a single large one.
 This means that every directory (starting from the root, or `tmp`, directory) will have an `index.html` file that lists the contents of that directory (see below for examples).
+    * This option only applies to the HTML index file(s); enabling this option without the `--html-output` flag will NOT change the script's default behavior.
 ```
 ```
 Example Directory (before the script):